nouwaarom/nouwaarom.github.io/_posts/2021-02-05-investigating-semihosting-2.markdown

 > In computing, a computer program or subroutine is called reentrant if multiple invocations can safely run concurrently on a single processor system, where a reentrant procedure can be interrupted in the middle of its execution and then safely be called again ("re-entered") before its previous invocations complete execution. - Wikipedia

 It is very important that this function is reentrant as we want to be able to use it from the main loop and in interrupt handlers without our system crashing.
-We will investigate how reentrancy is guaranteed for this function below.
+We will investigate how reentrancy is guaranteed for this function.

 {% fold_highlight %}
 {% highlight c %}